MedatechUK/Medatech.APY/transport/cl/readme.md

 ```

 ## Setting the -env (environment) parameter

+We want to use the command line parameter -env to set the Priority company for the loading:

 We can use the arg.byName(['e','env'] methods to find a parameter called EITHER e or env.

-This is used to set the enviroment of the Priority system with the [Serial Class](../../../main/docs/serial.md "Serial Class")
+This is used to set the enviroment of the Priority system with the [Serial Class](../../../main/docs/serial.md "Serial Class").
 ```python
     # Create an object to hold the result
     r = Response()